-With over 200 species inhabiting its bait-laden waterways, Tampa Bay is rightly revered as the crown jewel among Florida’s fisheries.
+With over 200 species inhabiting its bait-laden waterways, Tampa Bay fishing is rightly revered as the crown jewel among Florida anglers.

 But why is that exactly?
 What is it about the greater Tampa Bay area that makes it one of the nation’s most prolific fish traps?
 Well, as it turns out, being the largest open-water estuary in all of the Sunshine State definitely comes with its perks.

 Extending over 400 square miles and fed by the emerald waters of the Gulf of Mexico, the entire bay and its tributaries act as a reliably diverse game fish nursery.
 This alone is already a feat in and of itself.
 As any seasoned angler will attest, most top-tier fisheries struggle with maintaining the variety of its celebrated fish stock.

 Tampa Bay’s massive ecosystem, on the other hand, plays host to pretty much all of the state’s favorite bruisers.
 When locals say there’s something in these waters for everyone, you better be sure they mean it.

 Be it Tampa, St Pete, Clearwater, Bradenton or Sarasota, there’s no shortage of hotspots that fish well throughout the calendar year.
 Here, we’ll cover some of the area’s most popular species and dominant fishing techniques.
 We also might just give you a reason or two to put Tampa Bay fishing at the top of this year’s bucket list.

 If it swims, it’s in these waters.
 The Bay provides such a wide variety of aquatic life, it’s not uncommon to bag more than a dozen species on any given outing.
 The mighty Snook prowls the mangrove shorelines.
 Schools of tailing Redfish rest on the glassy grass flats.
 And the notorious Florida Tarpon roam the Bay’s endless passes.
 Whatever you’re after, it’s never more than a cast away.